paw27182/cuisineimageclassifier-flask/README.md

 # 1. What you can do

 * To predict which class an image belong to by using the pre-trained model.<br>
-  The classification class consist of "salad", "sushi" and "tofu".
+  The classification classes consist of "salad", "sushi" and "tofu".

 * (CAUTION) This repository is for beginners' learning.
 The precision of the model is not so good.